bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 5. Initialize the client with the client configuration by calling `wh_Client_Init()`
 6. Use the client APIs to interact with the server

-Here is a bare-minimum example of configuring a client application to use the built-in shared memory transpor
+Here is a bare-minimum example of configuring a client application to use the built-in shared memory transport:

 ```c
 #include <string.h> /* for memcmp() */